Parts of Merced County under evacuation warning due to SCU Lightning Complex Fire

 MERCED COUNTY, Calif.
-(KGPE) — Parts under Merced County are under an evacuation warning due to the SCU lightning complex Fire on Friday afternoon.
+(KSEE) — Parts under Merced County are under an evacuation warning due to the SCU lightning complex Fire on Friday afternoon.

 CalFire says the evacuation warning is “effective immediately” in the area just north of Highway 152 to I-5 to the Santa Clara County Line and Stanislaus County line west of I-5 excluding the community of Santa Nella.